followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/1 Configuration/loadPanel/enabled.md

 ===========================================================================

 <!--shortDescription-->
-Specifies whether to show the load panel or not.
+Enables displaying the load panel automatically.
 <!--/shortDescription-->

 <!--fullDescription-->
-By default, the load panel is shown for remote data sources only.
-To show it regardless of the data source type, assign **true** to this option.
-To completely disable the load panel, set this option to **false**.
+Displaying the load panel is enabled for remote data and disabled for local data by default.
+Set this option to **true** to always enable displaying or **false** to never show the load panel.
 <!--/fullDescription-->